cyberbotics/webots-doc/automobile/lidar-sensors.md

 The model of the `Velodyne VLP 16` contains a spherical projection and a gaussian noise with a standard deviation of 0.03 meter.

-%figure "Velodyne VLP 16 figure"
+%figure "Velodyne VLP 16 model"

 ![velodyne_vpl_16.png](images/velodyne_vpl_16.png)